codefocus/vernacular/README.md

 #Vernacular

-A PHP natural language processing library for Laravel 5.
+A natural language processing package for PHP / Laravel 5.

 Vernacular uses a simple Bayesian model to gain contextual information from text, based on prior information.